DynamicsValue/licence-agreements/EULA.md

 Payment of subscription fees shall be made in advance of taking the Software into use.
 Subscription fees will be charged automatically upon subscription renewal.

-The current subscription fees are described in the price list (**URL here**).
+The current subscription fees are described in the price list (**[insert URL here]**).
 Licensor may change the subscription fees in accordance with the procedure set out in Section 9 ("Changes and Acceptance").
 Any charnge in the subscription fees will take effect at the start of a new period.

 Payments are processed by a third party.
 Your payment is therefore subject to the current tems and conditions of that third party.